 Figure1.
-PhytochemicalTestofRosmarinusofficinalisL.(rosemary)
+PhytochemicalTestofRosmarinusofficinalisL.

 The results of GC MS analysis showed a positive correlation with the results of phytochemicalsthat havebeencarriedout, where there are flavonoids compounds as themaincomponent intheextract, namely sakuranetin (19.42%), in addition, thereare several dominant terpenoids compounds namely isocarnosol (12.70%). alkaloids compounds contained in benzotript extract (2.29%), steroids compounds namely Trimethyl-silylestrone (1.58%), and the extract also contained a variety of essential oils which aregenerally produced by each aromaticplant.